 ba•sics a•bout ais•linn kate

 I’m Aislinn!
 I was born in NYC, grew up in Texas, went to college in Connecticut (go Yale!), married my college sweetheart in Atlanta, started this company in Savannah, and moved to Florida (by choice!) in 2009.
-My husband Drew and I just celebrated our 11-year anniversary, and were cheered on by our two kids (a mud-covered, guitar-playing, ten-year-old boy, and a pig-tailed, puzzle-loving six-year-old girl).
+My husband Drew and I are about to celebrate our 13-year anniversary, and we're cheered on by our two kids (a mud-covered, guitar-playing, 11-year-old boy, and a pig-tailed, puzzle-loving seven-year-old girl).
 I love the beach but am scared of the water, love the outdoors but hate to sweat, and love chocolate cake but am sad when my pants get too tight.

 How long have you owned Aislinn Kate Photography?